olveczkylab/olveczkylab.github.io/contact.md

 Post-doc positions are available for motivated applicants with a strong interest in systems neuroscience.
 Contact [Bence](mailto:olveczky@fas.harvard.edu) to inquire.

 ## Support staff
-We currently have openings for a technician position.
+We currently have an opening for a technician.
 In this position, you will support ongoing research projects and help develop new technologies.
-Candidates with a background or interest in biomedical engineering, electronics, physics, neuroscience are encouraged to apply by sending a CV to [Bence](mailto:olveczky@fas.harvard.edu).
+Candidates with a background or interest in biomedical engineering, electronics, physics or neuroscience are encouraged to apply by sending a CV to [Bence](mailto:olveczky@fas.harvard.edu).